GhanaNLP/ghananouns/README.md

 # GhanaNouns: Multilingual Dataset of Ghanaian Nouns

-This repository contains a multilingual dataset of nouns extracted from over 2 million words and phrases found in Ghanaian news articles provided by Ghana NLP to improve the quality of Machine Translation.

-## Overview

-In low-resource language contexts, nouns are essential for clear communication, but standard Machine Translation models have yet to catch up with accurate translations for this diverse and important part of speech.

-By providing this dataset, our goal is to establish a baseline that can be used to collect accurate translations of vocabulary specifically relevant to the Ghanaian context.
+This is an onoing project to create a dataset of nouns in the Ghanaian context and translate them to Ghanaian languages using Large Language Models that have strong performance for Ghanaian languages.

 ## Methodology

-The dataset was produced through a multi-stage pipeline:
+The dataset was produced using the stages below:

 1. 2 million potential nouns were identified from Ghanaian news archives using spaCy.
 2. Because rule-based POS tagging can be imprecise, we used the Mistral AI API to verify and filter the list.
 3. The final set was filtered to exclude abstract concepts, keeping only common concrete nouns.
 4. Nouns were mapped against their original occurrence counts to determine their relevance.
-5. Translations into various Ghanaian languages were generated using Google Gemini 3 Flash.
+5. Translations into various Ghanaian languages were generated using Google Gemini.

 ## Dataset Structure